juliomrqz/statusfy/packages/docs/src/contributing/README.md

 Install [Node.js][node] (8.1 or higher) and [Yarn][yarn].
 It's also recommended to install [Lerna][lerna] globally.

 1. Clone this repository: [https://github.com/bazzite/statusfy][repo].
-2. Run `yarn install-dependencies` to install the dependencies.
+2. Run `yarn install` to install the dependencies.

 ::: tip TIP
 To use **@statusfy/cli** in the repo as a global command.
 Enter the `./packages/@statusfy/cli` folder and run `npm link`.